amzees/pbh-fermi-ball-simulation/README.md

 ## Overview

 This project models the production of Primordial Black Holes (PBHs) via the collapse of Fermi-balls formed during a first-order phase transition in the early universe.
 The goal is to identify parameters of a scalar-fermion Lagrangian that produce PBHs at the right mass and abundance to explain dark matter.
+The code and writeup relate directly to this project, while the pbh-theory folder contains an overview of Primordial Black Holes and a deeper dive into the Fermi Ball PBH formation mechanism.

 The system is governed by a Lagrangian coupling a scalar field $\varphi$ to a Dirac fermion $\chi$: